HEAL Equine Is Dedicated to Saving Horses with Lymphedema

-A symptom of lymphedema is swelling, noticeably in the front or hind quarters.
+It is commonly recognizable by swelling in the front or hind quarters.
 The swelling generally starts at the coronary band and moves up to the elbow in the front leg and up to the hock in the hind leg, often up into the groin area.
-It can also appear in other parts of the body such as under the jaw and abdomen.
+It can also appear in other parts of the body, such as under the jaw and abdomen.

 Get certified with our Fundamentals of Equine MLD Massage—the first program of its kind.
 Adding this certification to your massage business will set you apart.
 You’ll also earn 16 continuing education credits.

+The proper application of strokes and sequences are essential to maximizing the benefits of this modality.
 This comprehensive two-day training offers minimum lecture and maximum hands-on application.
-You will
+You will:

-To provide a positive learning experience and maximize individual instruction, we limit the number of students for any one session to four to six.
+To provide a positive learning experience and maximize individual instruction, we limit the number of students for any one session to four to eight.